 More workers are joining on demand platforms every year.
 As available employees see the potential to make a stable income with on demand work apps, more people will continue to enter this workforce.

-As of 2015, there were already 2.4 million workers using on demand platforms, and this number has grown steadily with each year.
-By 2017, this number had reached 5.4 million, and is projected to grow to 6.8 million in 2018.
-Thus, it is clear this trend in on demand work apps is expected to hold strong.
+As of 2018, there were already 6.6 million workers using on demand platforms, and this number has grown steadily with each year.
+Compared to 2017 where this number was 5.4 million, it is clear this trend in on demand work apps is expected to hold strong.

 Consumers Adopting On Demand Service Apps in a Wider Range of Industries

-As on demand platforms expand into more areas of consumers’ lives, we are going to see an increased need for background checks.
+As on demand platforms expand into more areas of consumers’ lives and more on demand app legal issues arise, we are going to see an increased need for background checks.
 A good example is the on demand work app, Hello Sitter.
 This platform provides parents with a convenient way to find a babysitter.
 As we discovered during the course of development and launch, customers would be hesitant to use the service if there were not background checks performed on the people that work through the app.

 Here’s another example that proves this trend taking off for on demand service and delivery app builders.
 Checkr is a service that specializes in providing fast, accurate background checks for companies that operate in the on demand app economy.
-According to Checkr, the company is already running more than a million background checks a month.
+According to Checkr, the company has already run more than 42 million background checks.
 On demand app builders must consider this trend in order to build and maintain user trust.

 More Highly Skilled Positions Within On Demand Work Apps

 Services like Uber and AirBnB are some of the most popular in the current on demand economy, but as it expands into more industries, we are going to see an increase in on demand platforms that need more high skilled workers.This will be notable as more people start using on demand service apps within industries like healthcare and medicine.